kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 This looks good, but we're still not returning the ID!
 You guessed it, that's a new test case for us!

-We will make our mock function return a fake value and we'll assert that value shows up in the result.
+We will make our mock function return a fake value and assert that the value shows up in the result.

 ```python
 def test_returns_correct_audio_id(mocker):